FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/rfk.md

 ---
-title : "Hey Game Theory Nerd : Should I Vote For RFK?" date : 2024-12-4 mathjax : true
+title : "What does Game Theory say about voting for RFK?" date : 2024-12-4 mathjax : true
 thumbnail: gallery/thumbnails/rfk.png